The Knee and Lower Leg

 - Compartment syndrome

 - Fractures: tibia, fibula, femur, patella

 - Joint replacements (total and half knee replacements)

 Call Harpenden Physiotherapy Today

-Give our Harpenden clinic a call on 01582 761448 or get in touch if you’d like to find out more about how our lower leg and knee physiotherapy can help you with any pain which you may be experiencing.
+Give our Harpenden clinic a call on 01582 761448 or get in touch if you’d like to find out more about how our lower leg and knee physiotherapy or sports massage can help you with any pain which you may be experiencing.